commfish/southeast_pink_salmon_preseason/README.md

 * Sara Miller (ADF&G, biometrician)
 * Emily Fergusson (NOAA; biologist)
 * Andrew Gray (NOAA)

+## Assessment Process

+1. Copy over last year's YYYY_forecast folder structure for the current assessment.

+2. Rename the folder to the current year forecast year.

+3. Delete the files in the data folder except the varYYYY_final.csv file.
+This file will serve as the template for the new year.
+Update the file name to the data year (not the forecast year).
+To prepare for the coming year, add another year of mock data by adding the same data as last year into a new row.
+Keep a folder labeled raw_data within the data folder for any raw data that is used in the analysis.
+The raw data should not be manipulated in anyway, but instead copied to the varYYYY_final.csv file for use in the model runs.

+4. Within the results folder, delete the MAPE folder, the model_figs folder,the retro folder, the temperature_data folder, and all the csv files within the main results folder.
+Within the results/summary_tables folder, rename the model_summary_table--template.xlsx to the current year.

+5. Delete any files within the text folder.

+6. Delete any word and pdf files in the code folder.

+7. Rename the the YYYY_forecast.Rmd file to the forecast year.
+This file, the README--forecast_process.Rmd, and the satellite_SST_process_YYYY.Rmd file in the code folder are important for documenting the process for the current forecast year (e.g., changes in models considered, changes in variables).

+8. Follow the forecast process in the README--forecast_process.Rmd file.
+This file will take you through the data processing and running the models.

 ## References
 Adkison, M. D. 2002.
 Preseason forecasts of pink salmon harvests in Southeast Alaska using Bayesian model averaging.
 Alaska Fishery Research Bulletin 9(1):1–8.